Health officials: 15 deaths, 'high level' of hospitalizations reported from flu

 Local health officials said there have been 15 deaths and a high level of hospitalizations related to the flu.

-The Department of Public Health held a news conference at 10:30 a.m. to discuss what it called an "intensifying flu season."
+The Department of Public Health said this flu season has been particularly severe among people aged 65 and older.

-DPH commissioner Raul Pino and state epidemiologist Dr. Matthew Cartter provided the information.
+DPH commissioner Raul Pino and state epidemiologist Dr. Matthew Cartter provided an update during a Friday morning news conference.

-They said the flu has particularly impacted the state's older residents and the state's hospitals.
+"This year's flu virus appears to be affecting older persons especially hard," Pino said.
+"It is not too late to get a flu shot, and some people who are sick with influenza may need to be treated with an antiviral medication."

 The number of deaths in Connecticut increased to 15 from a reported five people earlier this week.
 The victims were over the age of 65.